vaibhavsagar/resume/resume.md

 ## Experience ##
 ---- --------------------------------------------------------------------------
-2014 *Volunteer Fellow* at CSIRO (February--Present).
+2014 *Volunteer Fellow* at CSIRO (February--).
 Developing a workflow
      engine for RESTful web services using semantic web technologies.

      *Tutor* at CECS (ANU College of Engineering and Computer Science)